 The process repeats itself as we subject our children to the current cultural norms or consensus reality that we are now a part of.
 Just like us, our children learned and adopted ideas and habits, not by choice, but due to the circumstances of their birth.
 This means that we are setting them up for lives that include a continuation of the unresolved issues that we, as parents and caregivers, are currently facing.

 Children unconsciously absorb ALL information that they are exposed to, whether it be beneficial or detrimental to their overall well-being.
 They are simply unable to differentiate and therefore cannot make conscious choices about what is good for their future and what will hinder their desires for a happy fulfilling life.

 Their young and impressionable super-aware brains store data about everything they see, hear, taste, feel, and smell.
 Our children also notice and store information about what their peers think about life’s circumstances and events, and how they have acted and reacted to it all.
 This is just the process of growing and developing…..
 Perfectly normal and a fantastic way to learn lots of information about life, societies, and cultures, quickly and easily.

-Awareness of our thoughts and beliefs gives us an understanding of why our life circumstances are as they currently are.
+An awareness of our thoughts and beliefs helps us understand why our life is as it is.

 This is how we became who we are now.
 We were programmed and took on beliefs and habits similar to those we had the closest contact with and those that made the biggest impressions upon us.
 Some of this information is great and benefits us and some of it keeps us repeating cycles of struggle, hardship, lack, and fear.
 It’s never all good or all bad!
 I’m sure all of us can be grateful for some of the traits and beliefs we received from our peers and at the same time wish that we were not similar in other ways.